google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 that a precertificate's TBSCertificate can be reconstructed from the corresponding certificate as described in {{reconstructing_tbscertificate}}).

-`sct_extensions` matches the SCT extensions of the corresponding SCT.
+`sct_extensions` is byte-for-byte identical to the SCT extensions of the corresponding SCT.

 The type of the `TransItem` corresponds to the value of the `type` parameter supplied in the {{submit-entry}} call.